 Given this, a stop tap is likely to need similar maintenance as other taps around the home, but often it doesn't get looked after because - as a true professional would know - "nobody knows where the stop tap is!".

 5 stopcock tips

-- Know where your stopcock is Stopcocks are usually found in the kitchen, under the sink.
-However in some houses the stopcock is found in the front or back hall or in a larder unit beside the sink unit.
+Know where your stopcock is - Stopcocks are usually found in the kitchen, under the sink.
+Start at the cold tap and follow the pipe in the same direction and you will find it.
+In some houses the stopcock is found in the front or back hall or in a larder unit beside the sink unit.
 Make sure you know where yours is so you can access it in the event of an emergency.

 A stopcock looks like a tap but without an outlet spout.
 It will be situated between two lengths of pipe, acting as a connector.
 This allows the stopcock to impede the flow of water when it is closed off.

 Turn it regularly - When turning stopcocks back on it is a good idea not to turn them on fully to prevent them from getting stuck in the future.
 When turning on, turn the valve anti-clockwise as far as it will go and then give them a 1/8th of a turn clockwise.

 How to turn it off - In case of water escape, locate your stopcock and simply turn the valve clockwise to turn off the water supply.
 Turn on the taps in the sinks and bathrooms to remove any water remaining in the household system.

 If you're going on holiday - Either turn the stopcock off to prevent disasters or if a neighbour is looking after your house, show them where the stopcock is.